Women's health: Social and cultural factors

 Women's health is positioned within a wider body of knowledge cited by, amongst others, the World Health Organization, which places importance on gender as a social determinant of health.
 While women's health is affected by their biology, it is also affected by their social conditions, such as poverty, employment, and family responsibilities, and these aspects should not be overshadowed.

 Women have traditionally been disadvantaged in terms of economic and social status and power, which in turn reduces their access to the necessities of life including health care.
 Despite recent improvements in Western nations, women remain disadvantaged with respect to men.
 The gender gap in health is even more acute in developing countries where women are relatively more disadvantaged.
 In addition to gender inequity, there remain specific disease processes uniquely associated with being a woman which create specific challenges in both prevention and health care.
+Women's health is widely under researched even in the medical profession meaning many women who struggle with diseases such PCOS, endometriosis, PMDD and so on often go undiagnosed and untreated.
+Furthermore there is a lack of knowledge of how modern medicine reacts to women's bodies compared to men as most drug trials and formulas are catered to a males.

+Between 2021 and 2025 less than two-thirds of women aged 15 to 49 years worldwide achieved minimum dietary diversity.

 In low- and middle-income countries, women’s diets, often rich in staple foods, are frequently poor in vitamins and minerals, with consequences for health.
 Low dietary diversity jeopardizes nutrient adequacy.
+In 2025 only 62.7% of women aged 15 to 49 years consume a minimally diverse diet.